sacalon/sacalon/README.md

 <!-- [![graph](https://contrib.rocks/image?repo=hascal/hascal)](https://github.com/hascal/hascal/graphs/contributors)
 -->
 ## License
-The compiler and the standard libraries are licensed under the **"Boost Software License"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.
+The compiler and the standard libraries are licensed under the **"MIT"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.

 ## About